ARM-software/AVH/README.md

-# AVH FVPs: Arm Virtual Hardware with Fixed Virtual Platforms
+# AVH FVPs: Developer Resources

 This repository explains the use of Arm Virtual Hardware on Fixed Virtual Platforms (AVH FVP).